-Figure 3: Evenly spaced contours for the spherical Gaussian distribution are depicted as dashed red circles.
-For spatial offsets d = 2, 8, 32, the contour plots for (A) the local filter responses, (B) ZCA whitened local filter responses, and (CDE) learned circuit responses (with K = 2, 3, 4 interneurons) are depicted (in the respective column) as black curves along with the estimated mutual information between coordinates.
+Figure 3: Joint Gaussianization of pairs of filter responses, spatially displaced by d=2,8,32 pixels.
+Evenly spaced contours for the spherical Gaussian distribution are depicted as dashed red circles.
+Iso-probability contours for (A) the local filter responses, (B) ZCA whitened local filter responses, and (CDE) learned circuit responses (with K=2,3,4 interneurons) are depicted (in the respective column) as black curves along with the estimated mutual information between coordinates.
 The learned column vectors of W are indicated by the faint gray lines.

-Next, we generated 2-dimensional signals from pairs of the local filter responses for images at fixed horizontal spatial offsets ranging between d = 2 and d = 64.
-Contour plots (using kernel density estimation) of the local filter response pairs and symmetric (or ZCA) whitened local filter response pairs for a natural image (specifically, the top-left image from Fig. 2) are shown for select d in Fig. 3AB.
+estimation) of the local filter response pairs and symmetric (or ZCA) whitened local filter response pairs for a natural image (specifically, the top-left image from Fig. 2) are shown for select d in Fig. 3AB.
 To quantify the statistical dependencies between coefficients, we estimated the mutual information between the pairs of coefficients after discretizing them into bins of width 0.5.
-In Fig. 4, we plot the estimated mutual information between the local filter response pairs (blue line) and ZCA whitened local filter response pairs (orange line) for spatial offsets between d = 2 and d = 64.
-Note that aside from d = 2, the linear ZCA whitening transform does not significantly reduce the mutual information between coordinates.
+In Fig. 4, we plot the estimated mutual information (using bin size 0.5) between the local filter response pairs (blue line) and ZCA whitened local filter response pairs (orange line) for spatial offsets between d=2 and d=64.
+Note that aside from d=2, the linear ZCA whitening transform does not significantly reduce the mutual information between coordinates.
 (Similar results have been found when applying linear ICA transforms; see, e.g., [72, Figure 6].)
-Fig. 4 also suggests that ZCA whitening can even slightly increase the mutual information between coordinates-see also, rows d = 8 and d = 32 of Fig. 3AB-though these effects are quite small and may be a consequence of the discretization step when estimating mutual information.
+Fig. 4 also suggests that ZCA whitening can even slightly increase the mutual information between coordinates-see also, rows d=8 and d=32 of Fig. 3AB-though these effects are quite small and may be a consequence of the discretization step when estimating mutual information.